danjhenry/opencv-pythonbot/README.md

 ## Deployment

-* deploy up to 8 instances of the script per machine or VM due to adobe flash player limits.
+* Deploy up to 8 instances of the script per machine or VM due to adobe flash player limits.
+* Deploy collection script on another VM or machine to prevent collusion.

 ## Built With